rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex3.md

 */data/original/SMI/*.

 Make sure that you are using an appropiate color representation.
-In */data/original/SMI/* we provided you with a color map file: "SMI_color_scale_XXX.txt".
+In */data/original/SMI/* we provided you with a color map file: *"SMI_color_scale_XXX.txt"*.
 You can use it in your SMI layers so that all have the same representation.

+Perform the appropiate processing so you end up with a layer suitable for mapping.
+Remember that you should focus in the 13 counties of interest.

 #### Generate four maps
 After the previous preparation you should generate four proper SMI maps.